SQLi auto-enabled — no --sqli flag needed

 Note: if the host is unreachable during baseline measurement, or baseline latency exceeds _MAX_BASELINE_S (6.0 s), the method is skipped entirely.

-test_post_sqli(url, post_data) tests all form POST parameters using error-based detection.
+test_post_sqli(url, post_data) tests all form POST parameters.

-Payload: each parameter value is suffixed with a single quote (value').
+Error-based: each parameter value is suffixed with a single quote (value').

 WAF detection runs on the baseline GET response and on each POST response.
 WAF-blocked parameters are skipped.